mjkaul/Learning_AI/roadmap.md

 As this AI-learning knowledge graph grows, it will become part of a custom AI tutor that can lead learners through each course and stage.
 I'll provide the knowledge graph here too, eventually, so that you can see how it grows and develops.

 *Current planned major revision: rebuild this roadmap based on the [Dreyfus model of learning & mastery](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition).
-To achieve this, I'll have to add additional sections toware the end of the course that will provide some additional levels of learning along with more specific ways to track progress using the categories the Dreyfus model provides.*
+To achieve this, I'll have to add additional sections toware the end of the course that will provide some additional levels of learning, along with more specific ways to track progress using the categories the Dreyfus model provides.*

 ## Learning AI 001: Prereqs